Yrh7383111/E-commerce/README.md

 # E-commerce
-E-commerce is an e-commerce website which allows users to browse and purchase products with unique functionalities, including Google login, virtual cart and Stripe payment.
+E-commerce is an e-commerce website which allows users to browse and purchase products with unique functionalities, including Google login, shopping cart and Stripe payment.

 ## Project Setup